HK pro-democracy tabloid Apple Daily may shut down this week - memo

 Apple Daily and Next Digital management could not be reached for comment.

+Late on Monday, Hong Kong media reported that Apple Daily and its online edition would cease operations by Wednesday as most of its employees had resigned.

+The looming demise of Apple follows the imposition of national security law on the former British colony last year in response to mass pro-democracy protests in 2019, and concern in the West that Beijing is stifling freedoms and taking greater control over the semi-autonomous city, a trade gateway and financial centre.

-Police have said dozens of Apple Daily articles were suspected of violating a new national security law in the first case in which authorities have cited media articles as potentially violating the contentious legislation.
+Police have said dozens of Apple Daily articles were suspected of violating the new security law - the first case in which authorities have cited media articles as potentially violating the contentious legislation.

 Three companies related to Apple Daily are being prosecuted for collusion with a foreign country and authorities have frozen HK$18 million ($2.3 million) of their assets.